The first of its kind in rural Australia — by design, not by accident.

 Wash

-Hotwash removes glue
+Hotwash removes glue and label

 -